ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1862-1863-irs-tax-assessment" /%}}

-Bartlett Brown's parents are [Abram Brown](https://www.findagrave.com/memorial/20577929/a-brow) (10 May 1802 to 10 Feb 1874) and [Hannah Hawkins](https://www.findagrave.com/memorial/122608336/hannah-brown) (04 Feb 1804 to 14 Aug 1879).
-It is interesting to note that there are items Hawkins items in the <a href="https://www.queenslibrary.org/manuscripts/0205#bg-largeview-about">The Mills Family of Jamaica and Mills Pond, Long Island</a>, Archives at Queens Library, Queens Borough Public Library, Jamaica NY: a "Hawkins family" folder and a folder containing Hawkins genealogical data.
-I have yet to personally examine these.

 Bartlett Brown was born in Oak Farm on Long Island NY and according to the 1850 census, when Bartlett was 17 years old and still in school, he and his family were living in Huntington on Long Island NY.
 He then moved, first to Brooklyn, then onto Castleton in Staten Island NY by 1857 to work at Pine's general store.
+It seems likely that Bartlett made considerable money in business in Brooklyn, and his time in Pine's store would seem to be a sort of apprenticeship, as after only a few years, he moved on to purchase prime Staten Island real estate and begin his own store, which he successfully ran for several decades.

 {{% fig "long-island/1850-United-States-Federal-Census-Huntington-NY" "800" /%}}